jdumas/autobib/README.md

 * This file defines capitalization and pattern substitution rules.
 You can complete the lists of `uppercase_words` and `lowercase_words`.
 For now pattern substitutions are hardcorded, but this will change in the future.

+FAQ
+---

+**Q1: The program crashed when parsing the filename of my paper?**
+: Are you sure your file is named according to the format `(%authors) %title.pdf`?
+Right now this is the only supported naming scheme, but this will be improved in the future.
+Please see the [customization](#customization) section for more information.

+**Q2: Can I skip a sub-folder that I do not want to be processed?**
+: Yes!
+Simply put an empty file named `.nobib` in this folder!
+There could be other options in the future, but for now this should be sufficient.

+**Q3: There are some weird characters in my results?**
+: Ah, this is probably the result of some encoding madness.
+Right now there are some hardcoded character substitutions written here and there in the code.
+This will be improved in the future, but right now all I can do it add more quick fix that works for you.

 Disclaimer
 ----------